What happens if a cat licks its tongue after surgery?

 We've handpicked 20 related questions for you, similar to «What happens if a cat licks its tongue after surgery?» so you can surely find the answer!

-What happens if a cat licks its skin with its tongue?"Bald skin is more prone to sunburn, frostbite or other environmental insults," he says.
+"Bald skin is more prone to sunburn, frostbite or other environmental insults," he says.
 "As long as the licking doesn't break the skin's surface, no infection will occur.
 If the cat gets more passionate about licking and abrades the skin surface [with its rough tongue], infection can occur.

 What happens if a cat licks its mouth after surgery?